shivam373/Face-recognition-system/README.md

 Feature Extraction: Extracts face embeddings using FaceNet, which maps faces into a high-dimensional space.

 Face Classification: Uses an SVM (Support Vector Machine) classifier to recognize faces based on the extracted embeddings.

+## Source Code

+Soon I will add the jupyter notebook for the same